• Raw material production

 The genesis of bioeconomy

-"Bioeconomy" is a word that was already used in the 1970s by Nicholas Georgescu-Roegen and stands for an economic system that focuses on the biological origin of economic processes in connection with the limited amount of available raw materials.
-In recent decades, many other definitions have been added, based either on the need to replace fossil fuels or on the use of predominantly renewable raw materials for the needs of our society, showing here a wide range of implementation possibilities between agroecological sufficiency movements and capitalist biotechnology.
+“Bioeconomy” is a term that was already used in the 1970s for an economic system concerned with the biological origins of economic processes in connection with the finite amount of available raw materials.
+In recent decades, many further definitions have been added that either aim to replace fossil fuels or concern the general use of predominantly renewable raw materials.
+Since the turn of the millennium, a wide variety of interpretations and implementation options has emerged between agrarian-ecological sufficiency movements and capitalist biotechnology.

 SDGs & Bioeconomy